-In the Pyrenees as well as other European mountains, studies have indicated that landslides and subsequent flooding have decreased in places where forest has conquered past grasslands, especially in the highest part of pastures.
-In some cases, reforestation has demonstrated its usefulness to cope with hydro-climatic extreme events by reducing the hazard intensity.
+In the Pyrenees, as well as other European mountains, studies have indicated that landslides and subsequent flooding have decreased in places where the forest has conquered past grasslands, especially in the highest part of pastures.
+In some cases, reforestation has demonstrated its usefulness in coping with hydro-climatic extreme events by reducing the hazard intensity.

-However, this positive impact is very local and more importantly it does not include the broader implications of socio-economic impact of land abandonment and downsizing of pastures.
-Demonstration and monitoring of reforestation in relevant environments is needed to understand the implications of tree species, drainage systems, and agro-pastoral practices.
+However, this positive impact is very local, and more importantly, it needs to include the broader implications of the socio-economic impact of land abandonment and downsizing of pastures.
+Demonstration and monitoring of reforestation in relevant environments are needed to understand the implications of tree species, drainage systems, and agro-pastoral practices.

 Photos from Bareges in the Pyrenees after the flood in June 2013